 - The Surface Water fee has been regularly adjusted for inflation.
-The monthly bill has increased by $4.35 between 2004 and 2013.

 - The City of Lake Oswego’s stormwater system is not connected to the City’s wastewater system.
 As a result, stormwater enters receiving waters untreated.
 Stormwater is regulated by the 1972 Federal Clean Water Act through the National Pollutant Discharge Elimination System (NPDES) permit program.